Primary

 Lift your hips into a bridge and hold this position throughout.
 Lift one foot just slightly off the floor, place it back, then lift the other.
 Your hips should not drop or rotate during the marching.
 Keep movements small and controlled.

-Also targets: Hamstrings, Core,
+Also targets: Hamstrings, Core, hip flexors

-Want Glute Bridge March in your program?
+See where Glute Bridge March fits in your weekly plan

 Get into a glute bridge position with hips raised.